Pokémon Go live events: 2017

 In June 2017, Niantic announced a new "Pokémon Go Fest" event, which was held in Chicago's Grant Park on 22 July 2017 as the game's first official real-life event.
-Tickets to the event, priced at US$20, were sold out within fifteen minutes of its release for sale, despite the details of the event not having been revealed then.
+Tickets to the event, priced at US$20, were sold out within fifteen minutes of their release for sale, despite the details of the event not having been revealed then.
 Scalpers were reported to have attempted to resell the tickets through resellers for inflated prices.
 Later, it was revealed that players worldwide and players at Grant Park would contribute towards a catching target, which would unlock rewards.

 On the date of the event itself, The Chicago Tribune estimated that 20,000 players attended, some having traveled across the United States or even from abroad.
 During the event itself, however, mobile networks in the park overloaded, resulting in the attendees being nearly unable to play the game.
 Niantic acknowledged the issue by around 2 p.m., and its CEO Hanke was booed when speaking on stage in front of the players.
-In an attempt to alleviate the network pressure, Niantic extended the in-game event area to two miles outside of Grant Park, and continued the event throughout the weekend.
-The event in Grant Park was ended on 5 p.m. local time, two hours before it was scheduled.
+In an attempt to alleviate the network pressure, Niantic extended the in-game event area to two miles outside of Grant Park and continued the event throughout the weekend.
+The event at Grant Park ended on 5 p.m. local time, two hours before it was scheduled.
 Multiple media outlets called the event a "disaster".
 A spokesperson from Niantic remarked that the company's staff were "horrified" with the outcome of the event.

 Immediately after the event, Niantic refunded the tickets of the attendees, in addition to giving their accounts US$100 worth of in-game currency and the legendary Pokémon Lugia, meant to have been released during the event.
-Niantic released a blog post by Hanke the following day, blaming both technical issues with the game – which was resolved according to the post – and network oversaturation due to insufficient availability of mobile cell sites.
-Also according to the blog post, 7.7 million Pokémon were captured by players in Downtown Chicago during the ensuing weekend.
+Niantic released a blog post by Hanke the following day, blaming both technical issues with the game—which were resolved according to the post—and network oversaturation due to insufficient availability of mobile cell sites.
+Also, according to the blog post, 7.7 million Pokémon were captured by players in downtown Chicago during the ensuing weekend.
 In a 2018 interview with The Guardian, Hanke remarked that "the first six hours of [Pokémon Go Fest] were among the most challenging of my professional life."

-Later on, a Go Fest attendee Jonathan Norton filed a class action lawsuit to the Circuit Court of Cook County against Niantic.
+Later on, a Go Fest attendee, Jonathan Norton, filed a class action lawsuit in the Circuit Court of Cook County against Niantic.
 The lawsuit was settled after Niantic agreed to pay US$1.575 million to compensate for non-ticket fees such as accommodation and transportation.